UtrechtUniversity/UU-dissertation-template/README.md

 pdflatex main
 ```

 Or by selecting the 'pdfLaTeX' and 'Biber' options in your favourite TeX editing program, respectively.
-Note that you have to run biber for every chapter.

 A sample document, as well as documentation for template options, can be found
 in main.pdf.